 With the current trend towards more automation and computer control, this strength should be considered when replacing human operators with autonomous systems.
 The assessment team recommends that, at a minimum, humans retain the ability to disengage any automated system and take manual control in the event of abnormal behavior or failure condition.
 In addition, operators should evaluate existing metering and sensors (pressure sensors, flow sensors, etc.) on a quarterly basis (or even daily for highly critical systems, if practical) to ensure that the automated/digital systems are reporting accurate information.

-Critical Infrastructure Feedback:
+Critical Infrastructure Feedback: The committee noted that additional clarity concerning this finding would aid in the identification of considerations for standards development.
+The committee agreed that human verification can be helpful but noted the existence of monitoring technology to alert asset owners if a device begins to operate outside of normal parameters or if the health of a system fails.
+The committee questioned there are existing industry guidelines or best practices that could be considered for incorporation as references into the NAESB Business Practice Standards.

 Business Operations Practices and Standards Report – Section 6.2.2 Separation of Business and Control Computer Networks